dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 In the input field below you can give the file source a name.
 This is the name that will be shown in the file browser.
 You can give it any name you like, but it's best to give it a good descriptive name.
-Kodi has alread already named the resource 'kodi-addons', but that does tell us much about the location of this web source.
+Kodi has alread already named the resource 'kodi-addons', but that does tell us much about the origin of this web source.

 Better give a new name.
 Click on the entry field to show the on-screen keyboard.
-Let's name it 'dimkroon.github'.
+Let's name it 'dimkroon.net'.

 &nbsp;
 ![img dlg ok](/assets/images/kodi-dlg-add-file-src-select-ok.png)